 Save your doctor’s phone number in your mobile phone for easy access.
 Many practices have coverage for non-office hours, so you likely can reach your doctor or another medical professional who can access your records when necessary.

-You can also proactively put a backup plan in place by downloading the Doctor On Demand app from the App Store or Google Play.
+You can also proactively put a backup plan in place by downloading the Doctor On Demand app or the Teledoc app.
 When an in-person visit isn’t avoidable, the app will also show urgent care and convenience care clinics that are closest to you, including their hours of operation.